michjans/routegen/README.md

   - Import of maps from several OpenStreetMap providers (which can be customized)
   - Georeference infomation now stored directly inside the saved map image
   - Several bugfixes (sometimes resulting in crashes) resolved
+  - CODEX FFmpeg upgraded to 8.0 (provided on Windows only)

 ## Technical details